Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING]` The 6. accessory slot used for the sender.
     1. `[STRING]` The 7. accessory slot used for the sender.
     1. `[STRING]` The 8. accessory slot used for the sender.
-- `Act_AdjAcct` Adjusts the cash on the player account.
+- `Act_AdjAcct` Only for players.
+Adjusts the cash on the account.
 Cash will be automatically clamped to prevent overflows/underflows.
     1. `STRING|Activator` The players to have their cash being modified.
     1. `INTEGER :0` A positive or negative number of cash.
 Cannot exceed more than +-(2^32)-1.
     1. `[True|False] :False` Split the cash across all player members of the receiving label equally.
 No effect if a singular player receives the cash.
-- `Act_AdjRep` Adjusts the reputation of the player toward a specific faction.
+- `Act_AdjRep` Only for players.
+Adjusts the reputation of the player toward a specific faction.
     1. `STRING|Activator` The players to have their reputation being modified.
     1. `STRING` The faction name to change reputation toward.
 Relative changes according to `empathy.ini` will be computed.
     1. `FLOAT|ObjectDestruction|MissionSuccess|MissionFailure|MissionAbortion :ObjectDestruction` The change magnitue.
 Either uses a given value, or takes one of the predefined events from `empathy.ini`.
-- `Act_AddCargo` Adds cargo.
-Only works for players.
+- `Act_AddCargo` Only for players.
+Adds cargo.
 Will fail if player has not enough cargo space.
     1. `STRING|Activator` The players to receive the cargo.
     1. `STRING` The item nickname to use.
     1. `INTEGER :0` Amount of items to add to cargo.